Book: The Greatness Guide

 Join the 5 O’clock Club.
-Get up early. - I guess, I am winning the battle with my bed. :)
+Get up early. - I guess I am winning the battle to my bed. :)

-Good health is like a crown on the head of a well person that only a sick person can see. - 100% true.
+Good health is like a crown on the head of a good person that only a sick person can see. - 100% true.
 Exercise regularly.

 Greatness arrives for those who are never satisfied with what is, no matter how nice it looks.

 Everyone is a leader.
 But not everyone is the same. - Yes.
 Know your role and perform it to the perfection.

 Give out what you most want to come back. - The concepts were different.
 Read it

 Commit to first class.
 Never settle for anything less.

 Delete what needs to be eliminated from your life.
 You will feel lighter, happier and your mind will experience more peace.

 What happened to “Please”?.
 Good manners are a stepping stone to being a remarkable human being.

 Life tests the big dreamers - the passionate revolutionaries - Don’t give up.